istarter/React-TypeScript-JS-notes/README.md

 Argument #2: object that describes the update we want to make (update state).
 Two technicalities (1) we never change argument #1 directly.
 (2) we must always return a value to be used as argument  #1.
 2nd argument would be an object that describes exactly how we are supposed to change that state.
 Why do we use a reducer because some pieces of state are extremely related.
+- CombineReducers: This is a reducer where all other reducer put together in the root reducer which produce the store available to the entire application.

 # useReducer with useContext
 useRducer local state management.